sarojmadhu/manual/doc/source/introduction.rst

     the more important features that the scientific community needs to achieve their projects.
 Thus, FutureGrid provides users the possibility of executing their parallel applications or using scientific software.
-A guide to accessing HPC services can be found in the section :ref:`hpc`.
+A guide to accessing HPC services can be found in the section :ref:`s-hpc`.

 Storage:
     Users can find different storage systems to cover a wide